Automatic Speed Enforcement

 Where is ASE being implemented? |

-The program will consist of four cameras that are movable to different Community Safety Zones around the city.
+The program consists of four cameras that are movable to different Community Safety Zones around the city.
 Belleville Community Safety Zones are located at:

 The fines for speeding in a Community Safety Zone are double and are as follows (subject to change based on the Ministry of Transportation):